CoderScreen/coderscreen/apps/api/CLOUDFLARE_SANDBOX.md

 2. **Command not found**: Verify the programming language runtime is available in the sandbox
 3. **Permission denied**: Check file permissions and sandbox configuration
 4. **Timeout errors**: Increase timeout limits or optimize code execution
+5. **Infinite loops**: The timeout protection should catch these automatically

 ### Debugging